Introduction: W-Trek Day 1

 The first day of the W-Trek was fairly easy—not too challenging, but also not the most spectacular part of the trail.
 That said, it was a great introduction to Torres del Paine, and we were excited for the days ahead.

-If the weather allows, we highly recommend hiking to the Glacier Grey viewpoint once you arrive at Grey Shelter.
-It’s only a 15-minute walk past the shelter and offers stunning close-up views of the glacier.
+If the weather allows, we highly recommend hiking to the Glacier Grey viewpoint upon arrival at Grey Shelter.
+It’s only a 15-minute walk past the shelter, offering stunning close-up views of the glacier.
 Unfortunately, it was pouring when we arrived, so we decided to check it out the next morning instead—but if conditions are good, it’s best to visit right away.

 Read: The Ultimate Torres del Paine hiking guide, 5-day W-Trek